nondejus/AwesomeUnityCommunity/README.md

 * [SteamVR Unity Toolkit](https://github.com/n1ckfg/SteamVR_Unity_Toolkit "") - Predecessor of @thestonefox's VRTK, organized as submodule.
 * [SteamVR Unity Plugin](https://github.com/ValveSoftware/steamvr_unity_plugin "") - Steam VR plugin for Unity.
 * [SteamVR Enabler](https://github.com/demonixis/SteamVREnabler "") - A tool to enable or disable the SteamVR runtime.
+* [PictureWindow](https://github.com/deprecatedcoder/PictureWindow "") - Allows the user (outside of HMD) to view into the virtual world by turning the display into a window.

 ### Google VR <a name="virtual-reality-googlevr"></a>